On modelling positive continuous data with spatio-temporal dependence: Abstract

 \section{Abstract}

-In this paper we concentrate on an alternative modeling strategy for positive data that exhibit spatial or spatio-temporal dependence.
-Specifically we propose to consider stochastic processes obtained trough a monotone transformation of scaled version of $\chi^2$ random processes.
+In this paper, we concentrate on an alternative modeling strategy for positive data that exhibit spatial or spatio-temporal dependence.
+Specifically, we propose to consider stochastic processes obtained through a monotone transformation of scaled version of $\chi^2$ random processes.
 The latter are well known in the specialized literature and originates by summing independent copies of a squared Gaussian process.
-However their use as stochastic models and related inference have not been much considered.

-Motivated by a spatio-temporal analysis of wind speeds, we exemplify out modeling strategy by means of a process with Weibull marginal distributions.
-Since the likelihood is intractable, even for relatively small data-set, we suggest to adopt the pairwise likelihood as a tool for the inference.
-Moreover we tackle the prediction problem and we propose a linear prediction.
-The effectiveness of our modeling strategy is illustrated through a real data analysis on spatio-temporal wind speed data that we supplement with a small simulation study.
+However, their use as stochastic models and related inference has not been much considered.
+Motivated by a spatio-temporal analysis of wind speed data from a network of meteorological stations in the Netherlands, we exemplify our modeling strategy by means of a non-stationary process with Weibull marginal distributions.
+For the proposed Weibull process we study the second-order and geometrical properties and we provide analytic expressions for the bivariate distribution.
+Since the likelihood is intractable, even for a relatively small data-set, we suggest adopting the pairwise likelihood as a tool for inference.
+Moreover, we tackle the prediction problem and we propose {to use} a linear prediction.
+The effectiveness of our modeling strategy is illustrated by analyzing the aforementioned Netherland wind speed data that we integrate with a simulation study.
+The proposed method is implemented in the R package {\texttt{GeoModels}}.

-Keywords: Copula, Linear Prediction; Non-Gaussian data; Pairwise likelihood; Regression model; Wind speed data.
+Keywords: Copula; Linear Prediction; Non-Gaussian data; Pairwise likelihood; Regression model; Wind speed data.